Demon-King169/GambleBot/README.md

 # Gambler

-This is a Discord bot that can start time limited gambles with custom prizes and coin based gambles like roulette, dice, or coin flip.
+A Discord bot that offers time-limited gambling games with customizable winnings and coin-based gambling games, such as roulette, dice, or coin toss.

 ## Setup